2025 honored guests

 SCADshow, Main Stage

-This award will be presented as part of the screening of Loot.
+This award will be presented as part of the screening Percy Jackson and the Olympians.

 SCADshow, Main Stage

-This award will be presented as part of the screening of Frasier.
+This award will be presented as part of the screening Outlander.

 SCADshow, Main Stage